Skip to main content

 Building a Custom Storefront

-If you prefer to build from scratch instead of forking the starter, you can use the @spree/next and @spree/sdk packages directly in any Next.js application.
-See the @spree/next Package documentation for the complete API reference.
+If you prefer to build from scratch instead of forking the starter, you can use the @spree/sdk package directly in any Next.js application.
+The storefront’s src/lib/spree/ directory contains reusable helpers for cookie-based auth, locale resolution, middleware, and webhook verification that you can copy into your own project.